NHS North Thames Genomic Laboratory Hub

 People who are eligible to take part in the project will be identified by their doctor and asked to provide blood, or blood and tumour samples for genetic sequencing.
 For rare diseases some unaffected family members are asked to give consent to take part in the study.

-The North Thames GMC is currently one of 13 regional Genomic Medicine Centres in England.
+The NHS North Thames Genomic Laboratory Hub is currently one of 13 regional Genomic Medicine Centres in England.

-Find out more about the North Thames GMC.
+Find out more about the NHS North Thames Genomic Laboratory Hub.